Have you written a book belonging to the subgenre of speculative fiction known as weird fiction?

 The team at Omnium Gatherum isn’t actively seeking new submission at this time, but you’re welcome to reach out to them through their website’s online contact form to query about your project.
 They have been previously interested in short stories, novellas, novels, and novelettes.
 However, standalone novels, as well as novel and novella series are only of interest during the submission period in November.
 For any updates, make sure to check their website and social media accounts from time to time.

 Raw Dog Screaming Press is an independent publishing company that prides itself on its ability to discover, publish, and distribute fringe literature that would otherwise fall to the wayside.
 Some of their releases of weird fiction include “Teeth of the Wolf” by Dan Rabarts and Lee Murray, “In A Suspect Universe” by Albert Wendland, and “Garden of Eldritch Delights” by Lucy A. Snyder.
 Several of their books have even gone on to win Bram Stoker Awards like Christina Sng’s poetry collection, “A Collection of Nightmares.”

 The team at Raw Dog Screaming Press is unfortunately closed to submissions at this time, but you’re strongly encouraged to check back at a later date.
 For general inquiries, you can contact the editorial team via email.

 Mythic Delirium Books is an independent micropress that publishes works of speculative fiction, which includes the specific category of weird fiction.
-Some of their latest releases include books like “The History of Soul 2065” by Barbara Krasnoff, “Snow White Learns Witchcraft” by Theodora Goss, and “Bone Swans: Stories” by C.S.E.
+At the same time, they also publish poetry.
+Some of their releases include books like “The History of Soul 2065” by Barbara Krasnoff, “Snow White Learns Witchcraft” by Theodora Goss, and “Bone Swans: Stories” by C.S.E.
 Cooney.